! Labour disruption at Canada Post: Make your donation quickly and securely online. Give today!

 The New Patient Tower will consist of 20 new operating rooms (ORs), including three new image-guided ORs for complex neurosurgical and spinal procedures, as well as several other new units and departments, such as a pre‐operative care unit, post-anaesthetic care unit, medical device reprocessing department and pharmacy.

-“Investing in a New Patient Tower at UHN’s Toronto Western Hospital is another way our government is building a stronger, more resilient healthcare system for all Ontarians,” Minister Elliott said.
+“Investing in a New Patient Tower at UHN’s Toronto Western Hospital is another way our government is building a stronger, more resilient health care system for all Ontarians,” Minister Elliott said.
 “This investment will ensure patients have access to enhanced surgical services and can access high-quality care for generations to come.”

 Christine Elliott and Robin Martin surrounded by members of TeamUHN